Ex-Dallas officer who fatally shot black man inside his apartment indicted on murder charge

 'We have more work to do and we remain committed to improving our relationships throughout the city."

-District Attorney Johnson said during Friday's press conference that Guyger had turned herself in and is still out on bond on the murder charge.
-Johnson said the trial may not happen for a year or more.
+Guyger had turned herself in to the Mesquite Police Department and posted a $200,000 bond.
+Her trial may not happen for a year or more, according to the district attorney.